zakishaheen/spaceappsisb-rcc/README.md

-RemoRoboCon Simulator and Controller for SpaceAppsISB 2015
+RemoRoboCon Simulator and Controller for NASA International SpaceApps Challenge 2015 (SpaceAppsISB)